justld/dofaker/README.md

 # Install from source code
 ## 一、Installation
-For GPU users, replace all 'requirements.txt' with 'requirements_gpu.txt' in the follow commands.
+For cpu users, replace all 'requirements_gpu.txt' with 'requirements.txt' in the follow commands.

 ### conda install
 create virtual environment: